Is Turkish Hard to Learn? Why Turkish Is Easier Than You Think

 The only case that could cause you some problems initially is the accusative.
 I could never quite figure this out when I was learning German in school because it was not very consistent.

 This is actually very easy to understand, but tricky to get used to, so learning it in an easier language first for just a few weeks can really help give you a boost.

-For example, you have çalışıyor – she works, and çalışıyor mu? – does she work?
+For example, you have çalışıyor (“she works”) and çalışıyor mu? (“does she work?”)

-As always, you can reply to this with a list of reasons why Turkish could be hard, but when reframing things it’s very easy to decide if you will be an optimist or a pessimist.
+You could reply to this post with a list of reasons why Turkish could be hard.
+However, when reframing things it’s very easy to decide if you will be an optimist or a pessimist.

 You can accept that the language is different without having to give in to believing that it’s difficult.
 Hopefully some of these tips from my short number of weeks in Turkey can help a little too 🙂

 You can learn enough Turkish to have a conversation with a native in just 3 months.